nsg-ethz/NetPowerBench/model_derivation/README.md

 ## Usage specification

 The code can be run either with CLI arguments or with the arguments in `args.yml`.
 If there are no CLI arguments present, the code will look for `args.yml`.
 There is a template provided with detailed information about the arguments.
-Further information can also found when running the code with `--help`.
+Further information can also found when running the code with `python main.py --help`.

 Note that if both `preprocess_only` and `derive_only` are set to `True`, nothing will happen.